n1knet/n1knet/README.md

-- 👋 Hi, I’m @niwald
+- 👋 Hi, I’m Nik alias @n1knet
-- 👀 I’m interested in ...
+- 👀 I’m interested in web-development and software architecture.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NOT to use **vim** for projects.
-- 💞️ I’m looking to collaborate on ...
+- 🚽 I'm not on Facebook, Whatsapp, Reddit, Telegram or similar networks, btw.
-- 📫 How to reach me ...
+- 💻 Don't use Arch, btw.

 <!---
 niwald/niwald is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.